gigaj0ule/system42/README.md

-# STM33: STM32 Firmware Framework
+# STM42: The answer to life, the universe, and everything STM32
 # (c) Adam Munich 2020, All Rights Reserved

 This is part of an STM32 Framework organized by Adam Munich for hobby projects.